echoprotocol/echowiki/how-to/sidechain-&-contract-deploy/deploy-erc20-token.md

 ## General guidelines

-Before proceeding, please read this document to know how to create a token `Hello, Echo!` [contract] (/how-to/deploy-a-solidity-contract.md#hello-echo.md).
+Before proceeding, please read this document to know how to create a token [Hello Echo! contract](/how-to/hello-echo.md).

 ERC20 is the token standard we use on the Echo blockchain.
 It’s a set of rules a token must comply with.
 Basically, an ERC20 token is a smart contract following these rules.